buenk/hypertrack/README.md

 # hypertrack
-A workout tracker app, focused on weight training, optimized for hypertrophy.
+A mobile-first workout tracker web-app, focused on weight training, optimized for hypertrophy.

 ## Tech stack
 The front-end is built in React using Vite, utilizing Tailwind for styling and TypeScript for type-safety.